Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 Transparency Through Data

 SORA’s network provides live supply metrics through Polkaswap Stats, while the SORA Wiki explains how users can independently verify this data on-chain.
+The dashboard also tracks:

 - Mint (Remint) – new XOR issued through bonding-curve logic